-

 What has happened so far in the process?

-In early 2021, the Ford NGL team spent several months conducting virtual focus group conversations with a wide variety of stakeholders – including KCS teachers, students, parents, district leadership, high school leadership, business and community leaders, and postsecondary institutions – to examine our community’s desire and potential for transforming our high schools through more community-connected learning opportunities.
+In early 2021, the Ford NGL team spent several months conducting virtual focus group conversations with a wide variety of stakeholders – including KCS teachers, students, parents, district leadership, high school leadership, business and community leaders, and colleges / trade schools – to examine our community’s desire and potential for transforming our high schools through more community-connected learning opportunities.
 In August 2021, after examining the results and recommendations from these focus groups, the Board of Education voted in favor of moving forward with the process to create a community-wide plan.

-In November, December, and January, all-day sessions were held to begin developing a community-wide master plan.
+In November, December, and January, all-day sessions were held to begin developing a community-wide master plan, and in May 2022, KCS was officially designated as a Ford NGL community.

 -

-What changes would be made to Knox County high schools as part of this process?
+What changes will be made to Knox County high schools as part of this process?

 -